bhaumik1991/FullThrottle_Backend_Test/README.md

-It is deployed at AWS
+It is deployed at AWS....
 User JSON data can be found at: http://ec2-18-223-194-180.us-east-2.compute.amazonaws.com/user/